inet-framework/inet/doc/src/users-guide/ch-apps.rst

 4. If the connection is broken, it is noticed after :par:`reconnectInterval`, and the connection is reopened

-Each parameter in the above description is “volatile”, so you can use distributions to emulate random behavior.
+All parameters in the above description are marked as ``volatile``, allowing for using distributions to emulate random behavior.

 .. note::